maurimiranda/maurimiranda.github.io/README.md

 #### Deviget | October 2011 - February 2016

-Leaded a distributed team of developers working for [Equifax](https://www.equifax.com/personal/), specially on their ID theft protection product [TrustedID](https://www.trustedid.com/).
+Led a distributed team of developers working for [Equifax](https://www.equifax.com/personal/), specially on their ID theft protection product [TrustedID](https://www.trustedid.com/).
 This was a long trip of ~4.5 years where I was involved in many different subprojects and duties, from Scrum Master to QA automation developer.
 It was a great experience and I learnt a lot about how to